prahdigy/CPSC-362-Group-7-Task-Management-System-/README.md

 _View Description and View Due Date:_ View the description and due date.

-_View time:_ The user can view when the task was first added.
+_View time:_ The user can see when the task was first added.

  ![image](https://github.com/eliO160/CPSC-362-Group-7-Task-Management-System-/assets/142848584/02f0af5c-5e84-4562-920c-77a314e74aa9)